 Mercy Mental Health is pleased to offer Occupational Therapy and Social Work graduates the opportunity to join our team in providing compassionate and responsive care to people experiencing mental illness.

-Graduates are contracted to work 0.8 EFT, beginning February 2023.
+Graduates are contracted to work 0.8 EFT, beginning early February 2024.

 The first year of the program offers two six-month rotations in acute and residential clinical settings.